dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/audit-log.md

 | Credentials Changed in Project   | v1.events.credentials.Changed | Credentials changed in project   |
 | Credentials Removed from Project | v1.events.credentials.Removed | Credentials removed from project |

-## Searching the Audit Log
+## Searching the audit log

-You can search the Audit log to find a specific event or actor, which is limited to the ones listed in [Events in Audit log](#events-in-audit-log).
-The Audit log successfully lists historical events spanning the last 90 days.
+You can search the audit log to find a specific event or actor, which is limited to the ones listed in [Events in audit log](#events-in-audit-log).
+The audit log successfully lists historical events spanning the last 90 days.
 You can search for an actor or event using the search bar, and then narrow your results using the time window.

 <div style={{maxWidth: '600px'}}>